-Wild Rice Stuffing is a wonderful alternative to a traditional side dish.
-Full of earthy, savory flavors and lots of textures, it is a delicious and gluten free dish that is sure to be a huge hit!
+Wild Rice Stuffing is a wonderful alternative to a traditional stuffing.
+Full of fresh herbs and lots of textures, it is a delicious and gluten free dish that is sure to be a huge hit!

 If you think stuffing is just for Thanksgiving dinner, then you are wrong!

-This Wild Rice Stuffing is not your traditional thanksgiving stuffing, or even a bread stuffing in the sense you think of.
+This Wild Rice Stuffing is not your usual thanksgiving stuffing, or even the traditional bread stuffing you normally serve.

 Rice is a great alternative and one that is well liked by many.
-Another upside is it is a great gluten free stuffing or dressing alternative that a lot of people will appreciate.
+A great gluten-free stuffing or dressing alternative that a lot of people will appreciate.

 Full of earthy flavors and textures, this recipe will quickly become a family favorite in your house!